gvwilson/sensibleadventures/gleam/gleam.md

 wheels, then crept backward into the bushes.

 Light flickered off to his right.
-Gleam heard the wagon's wheels go *squeak squeak*, and the snarly-dogs huff and growl as they pulled it along.
+Gleam heard the wagon's wheels go *squeak squeak*, and the clankers huff and growl as they pulled it along.
 Gleam shrank deeper into the bushes.
 He wiped his hands on his shirt.
 He would only have one chance...

 The wagon rolled around the corner.
 Number One sat squarely in the middle of the plank bench at the front of the wagon.
-He had the snarly-dogs' reins in one hand, and a whip in the other.
+He had the clankers' reins in one hand, and a whip in the other.
 The tattered umbrellas were open over his head.

-The snarly-dogs yipped and growled as Number One cracked his whip over their heads.
+The clankers yipped and growled as Number One cracked his whip over their heads.
 A few drops of light splashed into the air every time the wagon bumped over a rock or a pothole, so that the whole scene was lit in bursts and flashes.

 The wagon came closer.
-The snarly-dogs seemed to grow bigger by the second.
+The clankers seemed to grow bigger by the second.
 Number One cracked his whip again, so loudly that it made Gleam jump in his hiding place.